Identifying Quality Care

 Caregiver Background Checks

-Quality Rating – Indiana offers a voluntary quality rating and improvement system for child care providers called Paths to QUALITY™.
-Although all licensed child care programs are not required to participate, programs that do participate meet quality standards and may receive personal coaching from our Child Care Answers staff.
+Indiana offers a voluntary quality rating and improvement system for child care providers called Paths to QUALITY™.
+Although all licensed child care programs are not required to participate, programs that do participate meet quality standards and may receive coaching from SPARK.